geraldinepascal/FROGS-wrappers/README.md

 deactivate
 ```

-By default Galaxy sanitize HTML outputs to prevent XSS attacks.
+By default Galaxy sanitizes HTML outputs to prevent XSS attacks.
-FROGS outputs for almost all tools report in HTML format.
+FROGS outputs, for almost all tools, report in HTML format.
 To allow their visualization inside Galaxy, we need to avoid the Galaxy sanitization.
-You need to uncomment `sanitize_whitelist_file` line in `<Galaxy_Dir>/config/galaxy.ini`, create the corresponding `<Galaxy_Dir>/config/sanitize_whitelist.txt` file if not already done, and add the following lines.
+You need to uncomment `sanitize_whitelist_file` line in `<Galaxy_Dir>/config/galaxy.ini`, create the corresponding `<Galaxy_Dir>/config/sanitize_whitelist.txt` file if not already done, and add the following lines in it.
 ```
 FROGSSTAT_Phyloseq_Alpha_Diversity
 FROGSSTAT_Phyloseq_Beta_Diversity